MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 4. Sign into Dynamics 365 Remote Assist with your Microsoft Teams account.

-5. The app will prompt you to start your free trial of Dynamics 365 Remote Assist.
-Select **Continue**.
+5. When the app prompts you to start your free trial of Dynamics 365 Remote Assist, select **Continue**.
 You will then be taken to your **Contacts** page.

    > [!NOTE]
    > If you see a message that says you don't have a Teams license, you need to wait longer for the trial licensing to be applied.